 - The interviewer avoids discussing compensation entirely, or indicates they need to discuss it with upper management

 Of course, you don’t need to feel down if you see one or two “failure” signals.
 The interview is a two-way communication process.
-If you feel that you are enjoying this interview process and have fully expressed genuine interest in the company, then the interviewer is more likely to reciprocate those feelings and come away with a positive experience of you.
+If you feel that you are enjoying this interview process and have fully expressed genuine interest in the company, then the interviewer is more likely to reciprocate those feelings and come away with a positive impression of you.

 Feeling confident that you will receive an offer?
 Our free salary wizard can help you negotiate a competitive total rewards offering.